heidihoward/ios/README.md

 - `scale_testing.sh` - varying clusters size
 - `simple_testing.sh` - quick test of a simple system (START HERE)

-The ipython3 notebook `graph plotting` plots the outputs of the above tests
+The ipython3 notebook `graph_plotting.iynp` plots the outputs of the above tests